 - For a routine eye exam with a DHMC eye provider. - To see a DHMC OB/GYN.
-A provider who treats only women for reproductive reasons.
-For yearly exams. - For family planning services or family planning providers.
-In or outside of DHMC. - For emergency or urgent care in or outside of DHMC. - Outpatient mental health services you may self-refer for these services to a network provider, Covered service include, but are not limited to: - Individual counseling. - o Family counseling. - Group counseling. - Case management services. - For emergency services for mental health or drug and alcohol use; you are responsible for making sure DHMC knows.
+This is a provider who treats only women for reproductive reasons for yearly exams. - For family planning services or family planning providers, in or outside of DHMC. - For emergency or urgent care in or outside of DHMC. - Outpatient mental health services you may self-refer for these services to a network provider.
+Covered services include, but are not limited to: - Individual counseling. - Family counseling. - Group counseling. - Case management services. - For emergency services for mental health or drug and alcohol use.
+You are responsible for making sure DHMC knows about the service.